 How to Do a Plant-based Diet for Beginners

-First of all, let’s cover how NOT to do a plant-based diet: eating too many processed foods, and pay attention to your biofeedback, genes, and ancestral heritages.
+First, let’s cover how NOT to do a plant-based diet: eating too many processed foods and paying attention to your biofeedback, genes, and ancestral heritages.

-To do a plant-based diet right, consider including the following foods on a regular basis if they don’t cause reactions or fluctuations.
+To do a plant-based diet right, consider including the following foods regularly if they don’t cause reactions or fluctuations.

 Vegan Food List

-The definition of a vegan or plant-based diet means that you exclude all animal products, (e.g., meat, fish, seafood, dairy, eggs).
+The definition of a vegan or plant-based diet means that you exclude all animal products (e.g., meat, fish, seafood, dairy, and eggs).
 You can eat any food in the following categories:

 - Legumes and lentils